chiper-inc/React-Web-Coding-Challenge/README.md

 - Create a pull request
 - Please complete your working solution within 5 days of receiving this challenge, and be sure to notify us when it is ready for review.

-##solution
+## solution
-I manage to deply my solution in https://theftincidents.netlify.app/
+I manage to deploy my solution in https://theftincidents.netlify.app/
 ## License

 MIT